vcharlesEML/video-game-cohort-kpis/README.md

 # mobile-games-cohort-kpis
-Computed cohort KPIs from raw data generated during a week by a game that has been launched in beta test
+SQL computed cohort KPIs from raw data generated during a week by a game that has been launched in beta test

 ## First look at the data